BrentDorsey/datastax-tickdb-full/README.md

 ### Stock Ticker Price Time Series Data

-The commands in this section create 4 threads, 2 for the Clustering demo that stores data as columns and 2 for the Binary demo that stores data as blobs.
+The commands in this section create 4 threads, 2 for the Clustering demo and 2 for the Binary demo.
 The first thread for each demo populates a queue with TimeSeries objects and the second thread reads the TimeSeries objects from the queue.

 Each TimeSeries object contains a stock ticker symbol along with a dates array and a values array.
 Each TimeSeries object contains thousands of time series data points recording a single stock's prices throughout a day.
 The individual time series data points are stored in arrays.
 The dates array stores the timestamp at each point when the stock price was recorded and the values array stores the value of the stock at that point in time.